mysakli/cycle-tracker-cli/README.md

 Example:

     python cycle-tracker.py overview

-Each command has its own options and parameters.
-You can see the details of each command using the --help option:
+**Important!**

-    python cycle-tracker.py <command> --help
+ If you intend to use the database for personal tracking, make sure to delete the example data first.

 ## License
 This app is licensed under the MIT License.
 See the LICENSE file for more information.